 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-The biggest blue-chip faller over the past several weeks has been FTSE tobacco manufacturer British American Tobacco (BAT).
+The biggest blue-chip faller over the past several weeks has been UK Index tobacco manufacturer British American Tobacco (BAT).
 Its shares have now hit 7-year lows, having fallen close to 25% in the past 3 weeks and -46% year-to-date.

 The latest news hurting British American Tobacco originates from the United States where government regulator the Food & Drug Administration (FDA) is proposing to ban flavoured e-cigarette products, and more importantly, menthol cigarettes.